wrenoud/Z7/README.md

 ### Rotation Pattern

+Lucas and Gibson (1982) gave examples of GBT with exclusively counter-clockwise (CCW) rotation.
+The disadvantage of this approach is that the orientation of the hexagons at the different hierarchy levels quickly diverge from each other.
+[White et al. (1992)][white1992] proposed an alternating rotation direction (CW, CCW, CW, ...) to maintain an alignment of hexagon orientations across hierarchy levels.
+Kmoch et al. (2025) adopted this alternating rotation pattern for Z7 assigning CW to odd resolutions and CCW to even resolutions.

-For reference purposes a rendering of three hierarchies of Z7's alternating GBT pattern is included (CW, CCW, CW).
+For reference purposes a rendering of three hierarchies of alternating GBT rotation is included (CW, CCW, CW).

 <img src="grid.svg" width="200" alt="3 hierarchies in Z7's alternating GBT pattern">